FAQ – Appealing Real Estate Assessments

 The Board is composed of persons who have been either elected or appointed; the Boards enable taxpayers to be heard by their peers at no expense.
 No fees are charged for the appeal process.
 Furthermore, taxpayers do not have to be represented by counsel.

 When can I file my appeal?

-Applications for the Board of Assessment Appeals will be available beginning February 1st and must be submitted no later than February 20th.
+Applications for the Board of Assessment Appeals are available the beginning of January and must be submitted no later than February 20th.